Checkliste für Stellenanzeige Kooku

 What are soft skills?

-In contrast to hard skills, soft skills comprise personal, social and methodological competencies.
-However they are significantly more difficult to verify as Hard Skills.
-Soft skills are often divided into personal values (e.g. fairness, respect, reliability), personal qualities (e.g. composure, patience, friendliness), individual skills (e.g. critical faculties, listening skills, enthusiasm) and social skills (dealing with other people: Ability to work in a team, empathy, communication skills)..
+In contrast to hard skills, soft skills comprise personal, social and methodological skills.
+However they are much more difficult to test than hard skills.
+Soft skills are often divided into personal values (e.g. fairness, respect, reliability), personal characteristics (e.g. composure, patience, friendliness), individual abilities (e.g. critical faculties, listening skills, enthusiasm) and social skills (dealing with other people: Ability to work in a team, empathy, communication skills).
 However, the transitions between the different categories are fluid, so no soft Skill can be assigned exclusively to one category.

 What are examples of soft skills?